wp-plugins/wordpress-flash-uploader/readme.txt

 == Screenshots ==
 1. The Wordpress Flash Uploader page where you can upload images
 2. The Synch Media Library page where you can synchronize your upload folder with the Media Library
-3. The Wordpress Flash Uploader included in the site directly with the shortapi
+3. The Wordpress Flash Uploader included in the site directly with the shortapi/shortcode

 == Donation ==

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 3.1.2 =
+* New: Support of ip using master profile mode

 = 3.1.1 =
 * Fix: Test data removed from the language file